 Another way to diversify your assets is to vary your holding periods between short, medium, and long terms.
 A short-term holding period likely won’t be subject to any unexpected downswings in the market, but it does come with risk, namely, in that the short timeframe puts pressure on investors to execute their business plans quickly in order to meet their goals.
 A medium-term period is less risky from a time-intensity perspective, but is more likely to experience a change in the market cycle.
 Keeping long-term assets mitigates both time-intensity- and cyclical risks, but also brings lower yearly returns.
 Diversifying with a combination of short-, medium-, and long term holding periods will reduce your portfolio’s overall vulnerability to all of these risks.

-As Orlando’s leading real estate investment brokers, with unsurpassed area expertise and local market insight, our Authentic Real Estate Team will help you build a diverse asset allocation model that secures your portfolio against risk and shows lenders that financing your investments is worth their while.
+As Orlando’s leading real estate investment brokers, with unsurpassed area expertise and local market insight, our Orlando Homes For Sale will help you build a diverse asset allocation model that secures your portfolio against risk and shows lenders that financing your investments is worth their while.

 Find your dream home in Orlando